FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 }
 ```

-In a similar way to our login button, this code uses the `useSession` hook to check whether a user is logged in and dynamically renders content based on that information.
+In a similar way to your login button, this code uses the `useSession` hook to check whether a user is logged in and dynamically renders content based on that information.

 Navigating to `http://localhost:3000/protected` while not logged in, displays the following screen.